2694048168/C-and-C-plus-plus/CMakePractics/README.md

 - Using **sysroots** to isolate build environments

 > In a nutshell, a system root, or just sysroot, is a directory that a build system considers to be the root directory from which to locate headers and libraries.

+### 09_Handling_Distributed_Superbuild

+> A super-build is a method that can be used for decoupling the logic required for satisfying dependencies from project code, similar to how package managers work.
+In fact, we can call this method the poor man's package manager.
+Separating the dependency logic from the project code allows us to have a more flexible and maintainable project structure.

+- The requirements and prerequisites for a super-build
+- Building across multiple code repositories
+- Ensuring version consistency in a super-build